 Compared to sales meetings, events are much harder to move online without some people feeling they are missing out.
 This is partly because conferences aren’t just about the presentations and talks.
 People attend events for swag, networking, and the chance to learn from other delegates.

 You also no longer have everyone’s undivided attention.
 Calendars fill back up again.
 Out-of-office messages get switched off.
 So what do you do?
 Here are three practical ways make your online sessions as effective as possible:

-- Schedule small discussion groups around certain topics, with cameras on so that delegates can still network and socialist.
+- Schedule small discussion groups around certain topics, with cameras on so that delegates can still network and socialise.